Click on the following topics to find answers to common questions.

 Some of our guests have used rover.com to hire a dog sitter for the duration of the tour.
 Some sitters may even be able to pick up the dog at the starting location of the tour and meet back up with the group at the end point.

-Tours generally last 3 hours and cover 1.1 miles.
+Our Downtown Ithaca Food Tour lasts 3 hours and covers about 1 mile.
 Participants can expect to be standing or walking for a majority of the time.
 We walk at a moderate pace and also provide at least two sit-down locations for at least 45 minutes total during the tour.

 Definitely!
 Many of our attendees live right here in Ithaca.
 Locals should join us to learn about the history of local foodie mainstays and new additions to our local restaurant scene!
 Ithaca is brimming with history and cultural icons that will surprise you.
 Consider reading our Ithaca Foodie Blog to learn more about the Ithaca restaurant and dining scene.

 For guests that are hard of hearing, a written script of the narration will be available if requested in advance during the ticket purchase process.

 Once they have been purchased, tickets cannot be refunded or rescheduled.
 No partial refunds or rescheduling are allowed for partial attendance, no shows, late arrivals, etc. Tours begin promptly at the scheduled time.
 Your arrival at the correct location at the correct time is your responsibility.
 Thank you for your understanding.

 For more details, please read the Refunds and Exchanges section of our Terms and Conditions.

 Yes, there are many parking options near Downtown Ithaca.